r0wanda/pandora-term/README.md

 # Pandora Term
-A TUI interface for Pandora Radio
+A TUI interface for Pandora (the music streaming service)

+*This program is built with Pandora Premium in mind, but later will get tested for Pandora free plan support.
+Pandora plus will never be supported because I don't have access to it (unless it shares some selectors).*

 ***Disclaimer: The creator of this program is not responsible for any things that may happen to your pandora account (eg. TOS violations i guess).
 There is no malicious code, you can read through it if you're sceptical***